Basilan: Multinational plantations

 President Manuel Quezon tapping the sap of one of the trees in the pioneering Basilan rubber plantations developed by American Dr. James W. Strong.

 When the United States assumed control of the Philippines after its victory in the Spanish–American War, it brought about the single biggest change in the local economy.
 By around 1914, Dr. James W. Strong, a pioneering American plantation owner, cleared vast tracts of land on the island's northern plains (Isabela/Lamitan), and established what became the Philippines' first commercial rubber plantation—the American Rubber Co.
 Upon consulting with Fr.
 Zamora, a noted botanist of the University of Santo Tomas in Manila, he decided to start experimenting with rubber plants and in 1910, forming the Basilan Rubber Plantation in partnership with J.M.
 Menzi Corporation as principal stock holders.
 Seven years later, he sold out his interest to J.M.
 Menzi Corporation and started American Rubber Co. backed by San Francisco capital.
 He started building roads in Basilan with the help of his children.
 Those roads are now part of the National Highway system in Basilan.

 The family and plantation prospered and was visited by such notables as Manuel L. Quezon, President of the Commonwealth of the Philippines, his vice-president Sergio Osmeña, General Douglas MacArthur and assorted Governor Generals and High Commissioners for the Philippines.

 The 913-hectare plantation was eventually sold to American multi-national B. F. Goodrich through its local subsidiary American Rubber Plantation Corp.
 This was followed by investments from British-Malayan firm Sime Darby Corp., which opened their 1,651 ha rubber plantation on the island's southern slopes (Sumisip/Tipo-Tipo).

 The success of these large-scale cash crop plantations was emulated by a number of enterprising Filipinos and Spanish-mestizo families from Zamboanga, Negros and Luzon.
 Among these were Don Juan S. Alano, a Hispano-Chinese mestizo and native of Malolos, Bulacan, who opened the Philippine National Sugar Co. on Malamawi Island in 1921.
-This eventually became the Basilan Estates, Inc., the only 100% Filipino-owned plantation competing with American and British multi-nationals.
+This eventually became the Basilan Estates, Inc., the only 100% Filipino-owned plantation competing with American and British multinationals.
 It operated the Malamawi Island plantation, which was converted to coconut/copra production, and opened a 1,434-hectare copra plantation on the island's western plains (Tairan, Lantawan), Basilan's third-largest plantation in land area.
 American logging firms Weyerhaeuser Timber Co. and the American Lumber Co. opened large-scale logging concessions which operated in Basilan's extensive upland virgin forest.
 Menzi Agricultural Corporation, owned by the Swiss merchant Johannes Melchior Menzi, opened a 991-hectare rubber plantation in the southern part of Isabela which eventually expanded to black pepper and palm oil.